shobhamrj/serverless-apis-firebase/README.md

   f.
 Location (street address, state code and country)

   g.
 Care Provider (individual will have various care providers.
 There will be a primary doctor, physical therapist, neuro doctor, nanny, speech     therapist)

+---> functions/createIndividual (solution to above problem)
-Write some separate nodejs code to call the api 100 times with different random values call the

-in each field.
-Find some package that creates good real looking fake data and
+2. Write some separate nodejs code to call the api 100 times with different random values call the in each field.
+Find some package that creates good real looking fake data and above api with the random data.

+---> client/client.js (used falso to create fake data and made 100 post request to createIndividual API)

-above api with the random data.
-3. On write of this document, there should be a trigger that pushes this doc data to
+3. On write of this document, there should be a trigger that pushes this doc data to a bigquery table.

-a
+---> functions/pushToBigQuery (wrote a hook, that detects the changes in the collections and further retreives the from firestores and saves it in a bigquerry)

-bigquery table.
-4. Write an firebase function/api to get all the documents of individuals that enjoy cycling
+4. Write an firebase function/api to get all the documents of individuals that enjoy cycling and tennis.

-and tennis.
 Use python for that.
-[7:13 pm, 12/02/2023] Shobham Rajak: 1.
-Build a serverless firebase function/api (use nodejs) that creates a firestore document

-that contains following data for an individual: a.
-Name

-b.
-Id

-c.
-List of symptoms to track for this individual (headache, hyperactivity, crying,

-anxiety, depression).
-This is a master set of symptoms and any given individual

-will have few. d.
-Date of birth Hobbies (list of things individual enjoys.
-Master list is cycling, tennis, soccer,

-running) f.
-Location (street address, state code and country)

-g.
-Care Provider (individual will have various care providers.
-There will be a primary

-doctor, physical therapist, neuro doctor, nanny, speech therapist)
+---> client/client.py (wrote the method that fetches the data from the collection)